A focus on first aid, healthcare, leadership and general life skills

 We may charge extra activity fees for camps, visits or other activities on a case by case basis.

-A non refundable contribution of $50 is required before we can issue a uniform.
+A non-refundable contribution of $50 is required before we can issue a uniform.
+The uniform remains St John property and must be returned in a good condition upon members leaving the organisation.

 * St John has funds available to meet costs in cases of hardship